 Jointly Filed I-751 Petition to Remove Conditions

-If the underlying marriage terminated (divorce or death) prior to the two year anniversary, the foreign national must still file the Petition to Remove Conditions and will need to request a waiver of the joint filing requirement.
+If the underlying marriage terminates by divorce or annulment during the two year period, the foreign national must still file the Petition to Remove Conditions.
+The foreign national must apply for a waiver of the joint filing requirement.
 There are several different waivers available:

-If USCIS denies the I-751 petition or the alien fails to timely file the case (before the expiration of the two year green card), the conditional resident status terminates.
-USCIS usually initiates deportation proceedings.
-In the deportation proceedings, the foreign national has the right to have the denial reviewed by the immigration judge.
-The termination of conditional resident status reverts back to the day it was granted.
-The foreign national has the right to re-file the I-751 and assert any of the above named waivers if the marriage is terminated.
-The foreign national can also file the I-751 late but must show "good cause and extenuating circumstances" as to why the I-751 was not timely filed in the first place.
+If USCIS denies the I-751 petition on the merits (the evidence submitted) or the alien fails to timely file the case (before the expiration of the two year green card), the law terminates the conditional resident status.
+The termination of status reverts back to the day the foreign national obtained that status.
+USCIS usually initiates deportation or removal proceedings.
+In removal or deportation proceedings, the foreign national may have the immigration review the denial.
+The foreign national may re-file an I-751 and, if appropriate, assert any of the above named waivers not already asserted.
+In the instance where the foreign national failed to timely file the I-751 he or she must show “good cause and extenuating circumstances” as to why.

 If you or someone you know has an expired two-year green card or that card is soon to expire, please contact us today.
 Over the years, we’ve encountered some very unique cases and successfully handled them.
 We’ve taken foreign nationals who failed to file their I-751’s and been ordered deported to getting their citizenship.
 We’ve worked with foreign nationals who were stationed abroad and failed to timely file their case and who are now living in our community as citizens.
 Use our experience for your family and friends.
 Call us and we’ll help ensure your rights are protected during the process and put your case in the light most favorable to you.